Setting realistic expectations

 The VCMM projections are based on a statistical analysis of historical data.
 Future returns may behave differently from the historical patterns captured in the VCMM.
 More important, the VCMM may be underestimating extreme negative scenarios unobserved in the historical period on which the model estimation is based.

-The primary value of the VCMM is in its application to analyzing potential investor portfolios.
-VCMM asset-class forecasts—comprising distributions of expected returns, volatilities, and correlations—are key to the evaluation of potential downside risks, various risk-return trade-offs, and the diversification benefits of various asset classes.
+The VCMM’s primary value is its utility in analyzing potential investor portfolios.
+VCMM asset-class forecasts—comprising distributions of expected returns, volatilities, and correlations—are key to the evaluation of potential downside risks, risk-return trade-offs, and the diversification benefits of various asset classes.
 Although central tendencies are generated in any return distribution, Vanguard stresses that focusing on the full range of potential outcomes for the assets considered is the most effective way to use VCMM output.

-The VCMM seeks to represent the uncertainty in the forecast by generating a wide range of potential outcomes.
-It is important to recognize that the VCMM does not impose “normality” on the return distributions, but rather is influenced by the so-called fat tails and skewness in the empirical distribution of modeled asset-class returns.
+The VCMM seeks to represent the uncertainty inherent in forecasting by generating a wide range of potential outcomes.
+The VCMM does not impose “normality” on expected return distributions but rather is influenced by the so-called fat tails and skewness of modeled asset-class returns.
 Within the range of outcomes, individual experiences can be quite different, underscoring the varied nature of potential investment outcomes.
 Indeed, this is a key reason why we approach asset-return outlooks in a distributional framework.

 Indexes for VCMM simulations